New BRC Global Standards put pressure on auditing

 Digitalising the QA Process

-Digitisation of the QA process is equivalent to a virtual bonfire of paperwork and the QA manual, allowing businesses to take full advantage of an integrated approach to delivering ‘one version of the truth’ in real-time.
-Because every business has different QA needs our experts at SI have developed modular solutions for integrating QA into an overall integrated software and hardware approach to data capture and real-time analysis.
+Digitisation of the QA process is equivalent to a virtual bonfire of paperwork and the QA manual.
+Therefore allowing businesses to take full advantage of an integrated approach to delivering ‘one version of the truth’ in real-time.
+Every food processing business has different QA requirements.
+SI’s modular approach and shop-floor data capture integrates to wider food processing systems and hardware to deliver real-time analysis.

 In addition to a managed approach to compliance, that eliminates human error and is impossible to bypass or alter, our three steps to QA digitalisation also identify other areas that can enhance overall business performance.